efatihkutuk/koruphp/README.md

 php -S localhost:8080 -t public
 ```

-Visit `http://localhost:8080` and you should see the "Hello from KoruPHP!" message.
+Access `http://localhost:8080` and provide the header `Authorization: Bearer secret` to see the demo page.

 ## Directory Structure

-- `src/` – framework source files.
+- `src/` – framework source files
+- `config/` – configuration files
-- `public/` – entry point for web requests.
+- `public/` – web entry point
-- `config/` – configuration files.
-- `apps/` – place your applications here.
+- `apps/` – place your applications here

-This repository currently contains a minimal skeleton and is open for further development.
+## Extending

+KoruPHP ships with a very small core so that you can easily add new libraries or features such as Redis.
+Create additional services and middleware and register them in `src/KoruPHP/bootstrap.php`.